davisidarta/dbMAP/README.md

 # Citations

 dbMAP is powered by algorithms initially proposed by Manu Setty et al and Leland McInnes.
-If you use dbMAP for your work, please cite the following:
+Standing on the shoulder of giants, we kindly ask that you cite the following if you use dbMAP for your work:

 ```
 Diffusion-based Manifold Approximation and Projection (dbMAP): a comprehensive, generalized and computationally efficient approach for single-cell data visualization.
 Submitted.